History of Prince Edward Island: Post-Confederation history

 Campus of the University of Prince Edward Island.
 In 1969, two local post-secondary institutions, Saint Dunstan's University and Prince of Wales College, amalgamated to form UPEI.

 To commemorate the centennial of the Charlottetown Conference, the ten provincial governments and the Government of Canada contributed to a national monument to the "Fathers of Confederation".
 The Confederation Centre of the Arts, which opened in 1964, is a gift to the residents of Prince Edward Island, and contains a public library, nationally renowned art gallery, and a mainstage theatre which has played to the Charlottetown Festival every summer since.
 The PEI Comprehensive Development Plan in the late 1960s greatly contributed to the expansion of the provincial government in Charlottetown for the next decade.
 The Queen Elizabeth Hospital opened in 1982.
 In 1983, the national headquarters of the federal Department of Veterans Affairs was moved to Charlottetown as part of a nationwide federal government decentralization programme.
 In 1986, UPEI expanded further with the opening of the Atlantic Veterinary College.
 Throughout the 1970s and 1980s, there was increased commercial office and retail development.
 A waterfront hotel and convention centre was completed in 1982 and helped to encourage diversification and renewal in the area, leading to several residential complexes and downtown shopping facilities.

 The abandonment of rail service in the province by CN Rail in December 1989 led to the railway and industrial lands at the east end of the waterfront being transformed into parks and cultural attractions.
+On the land of the former railway, The Confederation Trail was developed, a 470 kilometres (290 mi) recreational trail system.

 On May 31, 2021, the Charlottetown City Council voted to remove a statue of John A. MacDonald, the first Prime Minister of Canada, following a year of vandalism in the wake of the George Floyd Protests.
 The catalyst for the removal came following the discovery of a mass grave at the Kamloops Indian Residential School in British Columbia.